 On 02/16/2018 STEARNS, CONRAD AND SCHMIDT filed a Contract - Other Contract lawsuit against ROCKVIEW DAIRIES.
 This case was filed in Los Angeles County Superior Courts, Norwalk Courthouse located in Los Angeles, California.
-The Judges overseeing this case are MASTER CALENDAR, LORI ANN FOURNIER, MARGARET MILLER BERNAL and PATRICK T. MEYERS.
+The Judges overseeing this case are LORI ANN FOURNIER, MARGARET MILLER BERNAL and PATRICK T. MEYERS.
 The case status is Pending - Other Pending.

 Pending - Other Pending